 - 54. SURVIVAL OF TERMS: Termination or expiration of this Agreement shall not extinguish or prejudice DWS's right to enforce this Agreement with respect to any default of this Agreement or of any of the following clauses: Governing Law and Venue, Laws and Regulations, Records Administration, Remedies, Indemnity, Intellectual Property, Indemnification Relating to Intellectual Property, Insurance, Public Information; Conflict of Terms; Confidentiality; and Publicity. - 55.
 SEVERABILITY: The invalidity or unenforceability of any provision, term, or condition of this Agreement shall not affect the validity or enforceability of any other provision, term, or condition of this Agreement, which shall remain in full force and effect. - 56.
 ERRORS AND OMISSIONS: GRANTEE shall not take advantage of any errors or omissions in this Agreement.
 GRANTEE must promptly notify DWS of any errors or omissions that are discovered. - 57.
 ENTIRE AGREEMENT: This Agreement constitutes the entire agreement between the parties and supersedes any and all other prior and contemporaneous agreements and understandings between the parties, whether oral or written. - 58.
-ANTI-BOYCOTT ISRAEL: If applicable, in accordance with Utah Statute 63G-27-101, GRANTEE certifies that it is not currently engaged in a boycott of the State of Israel and agrees not to engage in a boycott of the State of Israel for the duration of the Agreement.
+PUBLIC CONTRACT BOYCOTT RESTRICTIONS: In accordance with Utah Code 63G-27-102 and 63G-27-201, if applicable, GRANTEE certifies that it is not currently engaged in an "economic boycott" nor a "boycott of the State of Israel" as those terms are defined in that Code section.
+GRANTEE also agrees not to engage in either boycott for the duration of this Agreement.
+If GRANTEE does engage in such a boycott, it shall immediately provide written notification to DWS.

-Attachment B DWS-OHS FY24-FY26 State Homelessness Funding Grant EXAMPLE SCOPE OF WORK
+Attachment B DWS-OHS FY25-FY27 State Homelessness Funding SCOPE OF WORK

-I. Purpose/Background
+I. Purpose//Background